Skip to main content

 What does Tell Us Once actually do?

-Tell Us Once notifies selected government departments that someone has died.
-This includes HMRC, DWP (benefits and State Pension), DVLA (driving licence and vehicle registration), HM Passport Office, and the local council (council tax, electoral roll, blue badge, library card).
+Tell Us Once notifies selected government bodies that someone has died.
+This includes HMRC, DWP (benefits and State Pension), DVLA (driving licence, vehicle keeper records and vehicle tax), HM Passport Office, the local council (council tax, electoral roll, blue badge, library card), Veterans UK, Social Security Scotland, and most public sector pension schemes.
 It does not contact any private company, bank, insurer, or utility provider.

 Do I still need to contact banks after Tell Us Once?